Chance HOLLAND, et

 composition prepared according to the method of FIG. 3.

-[0027] FIG. 14 depicts various cutin-derived monomers which may be
+[0027] FIG. 14 depicts various cutin-derived monomers which may

-obtained from the methods described herein and/or which may be
+be obtained from the methods described herein and/or which may

-of coating and/or preserving fruits and vegetables.
+purpose of coating and/or preserving fruits and vegetables.

 [0028] FIG. 15 depicts an epoxide ring-opening reaction.
 The